metacpan/metacpan-cpan-extracted/distros/A/App-Phoebe/README.md

 `phoebe`, so you'll need those tools as well.
 And finally, when people download their data, the code calls `tar` (available from packages with the same name on Debian derived systems).

+## Installing Perl

+If you are on GNU/Linx or macOS, I recommend installing from [Perlbrew](https://perlbrew.pl/).
+Each Perl installation comes with its own library directories, so if you switch Perl version, you need to reinstall Phoebe for that Perl version.

 ## See also